bufbuild/protovalidate/docs/cel.md

 - Write [custom rules][custom-rules] for messages or fields.
 - Create reusable [predefined rules][predefined-rules].
 - Explore the reference documentation for [Protovalidate's CEL extensions][cel-extensions].
-- See [the inner workings][advanced-cel] of how CEL and Protovalidate work together
+- See [the inner workings][advanced-cel] of how CEL and Protovalidate work together.

 ## Learn more about CEL

-Protovalidate CEL expressions can use all of the CEL standard library, including:
+Protovalidate CEL expressions can use the entire CEL standard library, including:

 - CEL's standard functions, as detailed in the [list of standard definitions](https://github.com/google/cel-spec/blob/master/doc/langdef.md#list-of-standard-definitions)
 - CEL's standard [macros](https://github.com/google/cel-spec/blob/v0.8.0/doc/langdef.md#macros)